Mount Ararat

 Hello, I am Noor.
 Thank you for visiting my website!

 Before beginning this program, I lectured in the American University of Armenia’s Gender Studies minor, teaching a course called Gender Perspectives.
-This class was an introduction to gender studies and feminism, and covered political and economic case studies from the region.
+This class was an introduction to gender studies and covered political and economic case studies from the region.

 My previous degrees are from The New School in New York.
 I completed my BA in Global Studies and Economics and MA in Economics there.
 While at The New School, I focused on feminist economics and transition economies.
 I am interested in how empires influence gender relations and women’s rights.